Britt Assombalonga: Later career

 After spells in Turkey with Antalyaspor and Amedspor, Assombalonga joined Barnet on 20 October 2025.
+After two goals in eighteen appearances for the Bees, he was not retained at the end of the season.
+He signed for Harborough Town on 23 July 2026.

 International career

 Assombalonga was eligible to represent both England and the Democratic Republic of the Congo internationally.
 In August 2014, he was named on a 37-man provisional DR Congo squad list for the 2015 Africa Cup of Nations qualification but withdrew from the final squad.

 On 4 November 2016, the Nottingham Post reported that Assombalonga had accepted a call-up to the DR Congo national side for their away game against Guinea on 13 November.
 Assombalonga was forced to pull out of the squad prior to the game as he was not cleared to play in time.
 That December, Assombalonga rejected the chance to represent DR Congo at the 2017 Africa Cup of Nations in Gabon, stating that he wanted to focus on playing games for Nottingham Forest after an injury-hit season.

 Assombalonga made his senior debut for DR Congo in a friendly 2–0 loss to Tanzania on 27 March 2018.